pokiebob/APCSFinalProject/README.md

 - Hasin Raihan

 ## Description
 A tower defense game based on the “Bloons Tower Defense” series by Ninja Kiwi.
 The goal is to build and upgrade your towers while the computer sends balloons at you.
-As each round passes, you receive money based on your interest rate, which you can use to buy newly unlocked towers to defend against increasingly stronger balloons.
-Each balloon and tower has its own special feature and cost.
+As each round passes, you receive money based on your income, which you can use to buy newly unlocked towers to defend against increasingly stronger balloons.
+Each tower has its own special feature and cost.

+## Compile Instructions
+- Open the BTD file in Processing
+- Download the Sound library by going to Sketch -> Import Library
+- Press play!

+## How to Play
+- On the right hand side of your screen, there will be a menu with three towers: Dart Monkey, Sniper Monkey, and Bomb Tower!
+- Click and hold one of the towers to see their stats.
+- Place a tower by dragging it next to the balloon path.
+It will shoot at incoming balloons.
+- Each balloon you hit, your income will increase.
+At the end of each round, your income will be added to your bank.
+- Upgrade towers by selecting them and hitting the upgrade button.
+- Your goal is to survive 12 rounds... good luck!
+- Note: Black balloons are immune to explosions.

 ## Development Log